oneapi-src/SYCLomatic/docs/dev_guide/migration/debug-with-codepin.rst

 There are some cases where the migrated SYCL program may have runtime behavior that differs from the original CUDA program.
 Reasons for this inconsistency include:

-* Difference in arithmetic precision between hardware.
+* Difference in arithmetic precision between hardware
 * Semantic difference between the CUDA and SYCL APIs
 * Errors introduced during the automatic migration